By Neil Homstad

 “From April through the end of the school year, I work on weekends.
 During the summer I work just about every day, and then I go back to weekends in September and October,” Floyd said.

 Floyd’s connection to the Hollywood Bowl spurs from his sister and friend’s previous employment at the venue.
+The pre employment testing is usually done before recruiting.

 “My sister and her friends started working there before I did, and the father of one of her friends works as an executive there, so all of those people combined helped me to decide to start working there,” Floyd said.